smol-ai/developer/prompt.md

             </ul>`;
             ```js
       - and in the last row, on either side,
-        - a short number input with an id and label of `maxTokens`
         - and a nicely styled submit button with an id of `sendButton` (tactile styling that "depresses" on click)
       - only when `sendButton` is clicked, calls the Anthropic model endpoint https://api.anthropic.com/v1/complete with:
-        - the popup should display a 10px tall rounded css animated red and white candy stripe loading indicator `loadingIndicator`, while waiting for the anthropic api to return
-          - with the currently fetching page title and a running timer in the center showing time elapsed since call started
-          - do not show it until the api call begins, and hide it when it ends.
         - append the page title
         - append the page content
         - add the prompt which is a concatenation of